-1.12 This suggests that planned spending on the Programme over the period to 2013-14 of £13.4
+1.12 This suggests that planned spending on the Programme over the period to 2013-14 of £13.4 billion represents just over half (52 per cent) of the estimated total spending of £26 billion on NHS IT to 2013-14.

-6 Securing our future health: taking a long term view.
+&lt;sup>6 Securing our future health: taking a long term view.
 Sir Derek Wanless, April 2002.
 The report recommended the doubling of expenditure on IT in the NHS and its ring fencing to prevent diversion for other purposes.

-7Including capital investment but excluding depreciation.
+Including capital investment but excluding depreciation.